 • A higher dose of flu antigen in the vaccine is given to people over the age of 65 to increase immune response and better protect from the flu virus

 • World Health Organization’s Global Advisory Committee on Vaccine Safety has stated there is no evidence of toxicity from vaccines that contain thimerosal

 • Thiomersal is used to prevent the possible growth of bacteria or fungi that could contaminate multi-dose vials with repeated uses

 • NMS offers several thimerosal (preservative free) vaccine options

 • Numerous studies conducted have shown no link between thimerosal exposure and autism

-How are vaccine strains chosen every year?
+How are influenza vaccine strains chosen each year?

 • Every year, the seasonal influenza vaccine is constructed to protect against the most likely strain of influenza that will spread during the upcoming flu season based on calculated and researched information